 What happens to our family home if I break up with my partner?

-The exact consequences of the breakup on your property will depend on what information was included in your deed of purchase, what you agreed on in your common law cohabitation contract, and on whether or not you are able to come to an agreement with your ex-partner.
+The exact consequences of the breakup on your property will depend on what information was included in your deed of purchase, what you agreed on in your common law cohabitation contract, and on whether you are able to come to an agreement with your ex-partner.

 RENTING: